viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-create-resource-and-cache.md

 <br>
 <br>

-Use the command below to configure cache node for **Windows** host OS
+Use the following command to configure cache node for deployment to a **Windows** host machine.

 Replace the following placeholders with your own information:
 * *\<resource-group>*: An existing resource group in your subscription.